Skip to content

 • Defrost food in the refrigerator.
 Do not do it under water.
 You will save money and improve taste and food safety.

-• Thanks to environmentally friendly household appliances, in addition to water, you can also save energy.
+• Thanks to the environmentally friendly appliancesIn addition to water, it is also possible to save energy.

 • Use the dishwasher as often as necessary, but at full capacity.
 If you wash dishes by hand, do not let the water run; first rinse everything and then rinse.